hemaabokila/create_structure/README.md

 - **Flexible Input:** Provide a text file that outlines the structure of your project.
 - **Automatic Class Creation:** Automatically creates Python class templates in `.py` files.
 - **Init File Generation:** Automatically generates `__init__.py` files for importing modules.
+- **Setup File Generation:** Automatically generates `setup.py` file, The file is generated with ready-to-use content for installation.
 - **Cross-Platform:** Works on Windows, Linux, and macOS.

 ---